 How would you believe that an incredibly wealthy ‘stranger’ likes to send Millions of Dollars to your account?

-Well, money-laundering scams make you believe so, through different ways.
+Well, money-laundering scams make you believe so, in different ways.
 First of all, there is an email to talk about the current situation of the sender.
-He might be in some financial issues or under death threat.
-So, he/she wants to transfer the money to you, and you receive a handsome amount of commission.
-Still, the catch is same: you have to pay an amount as a part of transaction fees.
+They might be in some financial issues or under a death threat.
+So, they want to transfer the money to you, and you receive a handsome amount of commission.
+Still, the catch is the same: you have to pay an amount as a part of transaction fees.
 Plus, you will have to share your address and other banking details.